- The dog breeds that are commonly being referred to as scary dogs include Rottweiler, Doberman Pinscher, Pit Bull

 The sight of a Rottweiler is usually enough to keep any intruder out of your home.
-This stout and strong dog breed, one of the scariest dog breeds, came from Germany.
+One of the scariest dog breeds out there, this stout and strong dog breed came from Germany.
 Rottweilers were trained and bred initially to pull carts since they have a long labor-based history.
-Super intelligent, these protection dogs are fierce and won’t cower in a dangerous situation.
+What I love about these super intelligent pups is that they are fierce and won’t cower in a dangerous situation—perfect protection dogs!

 A Rottweiler does need to be properly bred and trained, although they won’t instantly attack a stranger.
 However, they can be aggressive and rowdy when provoked, especially if they are not taught and led with firmness.
 All a Rottweiler needs are the correct amount of socialization and love so that they learn to be gentle with family and friends, but still fierce when needed.

 This working dog is well known for its scary looks.
 The Doberman Pinscher was bred specifically to protect workers which resulted in a muscular and sleek body along with an alert disposition that makes them a great choice for professional work.
 If a Doberman has the right socialization from puppyhood he will become well-mannered as an adult, so I highly recommend proper puppy training.

 Doberman Pinschers feature a specific squint, and they also will not bark or dig a lot.
 Fast learning, a Doberman that is well-trained can stay calm when in danger and can also defend his family and himself when he needs to.
-He will also need a lot of exercises.
+Do not forget that he will need a lot of exercises too.